• Recipes

 The ingredients for beer bread, clockwise from top: self-rising flour, white sugar, beer, and melted butter.

-Here's what you need for a Classic Beer Bread:
+Here's what you need for this easy beer bread recipe:

 • Self-Rising Flour - Self-rising flour is an all-purpose flour blended with leavenings and salt.
 It allows a baker to measure only one ingredient instead of four in order to make batters and doughs quickly.